California Wildfires Update: Containment and Evacuation Information

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by the Callahan Fire on November 11, 2024.
-The following counties have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the Native Village of Kwigillingok in Alaska to supplement tribal and local recovery efforts in areas affected by a severe storm and flooding from August 15-18, 2024.
+The following areas have been approved for assistance:

 Public Assistance: